X-ray Technicians: Learn Their History and Training Requirements

 The BLS reports that those pursuing a career in medical radiography must be licensed or certified in most states6.
 In addition, technologists must usually graduate from an accredited program, and pass a certification exam from the state or obtain a certification from a certifying body.
 Certifications for radiologic technologists are available from the American Registry of Radiologic Technologists (ARRT), says the BLS6.

-Are you interested in training to become a radiologic technologist?
+Are you interested in training to become an X-ray Tech?
 Check out information on Carrington College’s Medical Radiography program at the Spokane, Washington, campus: